mvielkind/otto-bot/README.md

 packages to PyPi.  otto-bot is the outcome of that learning experience that I hope others may find beneficial as well!

+The library won't handle all features of building an Autopilot bot.
+For instance, there is not an API (at least that I know of) for deploying custom Twilio Runtime Functions, so those will have to be deployed via the Twilio Console.
+I'm going to try to keep up with changes to the Twilio API, changes in the API could impact performance.
+While working through this project I identified a bunch of cool features to add-on that I'm planning on, so look forward to some future updates!

 ## Getting Started